KatherineMichel/agile-sprint-playbook/uk-gov/service-design-phases.md

 * plenty of whiteboard diagrams

 The team
-* A small team will be required, consisting of your stakeholders and any core team members that have been identified, including the service manager.
+* A small team (stakeholders, core team members/service manager)

 Timescales
 * The phase should not take longer than 4 to 8 weeks.
 During the final week you should be setting up the broad scope of a project and an initial set of user stories (also known as a backlog) to work to.
 This is known as an ‘inception’.
 At the end of the phase a decision should be made whether to proceed to the alpha phase.